OxygenLost/dddmr_navigation/src/dddmr_odom_3d/README.md

 > [!CAUTION]
 > - This is a 3D odometry example only.
 For production use, much finer considerations are required, including synchronization, data fusion, and robust filtering.
-> - This example does not account for lateral (Y-axis) or vertical (Z-axis) control input.
-It assumes no commanded slip or lift.
+> - This example does not account for lateral (Y-axis) control input.
+It assumes no wheel sliping or lifting.
 It just integrates forward motion on X, while pitch affects the vertical component.
 > - IMU orientation must be well-filtered.
 Raw noisy IMU data will lead to very inaccurate position estimates.

 ## Demo